orblivion/ntfy/.sandstorm/README.md

 ## [Assorted](README_DETAILS.md#assorted)

-- [x] Various other TODO items.
+- [x] Various other TODO items for initial release.

 See link for details.
-Most of these are probably prudent to do for the **initial release**.

 # [Validate](README_DETAILS.md#validate)

 What to validate before any major release.

-- [ ] Validate before initial release.
+- [x] Validate before initial release.

 # [Research](README_DETAILS.md#research)

-What to learn about the system.
-Maybe we need to fix things or add more warnings, in which case we'll move it to one of the above sections.
+What to learn about the system before initial release.

 ## [Connections](README_DETAILS.md#connections)